red5pro/red5pro-installer/README.md

 The Red5pro install is a shell script, designed to make Red5pro installation simple and more efficient by automating most of the tasks related to getting a new Red5pro installation running.

 The script presents a collection menu driven options to help achieve various red5pro setup tasks.
-Additionally it also takes care of installing the software depencencies required to get Red5pro working.
-The script in intended to work on supported linux flavors and mac.
+Additionally it also takes care of installing the software dependencies required to get Red5pro working.
+The script in intended to work on supported linux flavors.